 The function of this group of structures is to provide stability, cushioning and smooth movement at the wrist joint.

-If a TFCC tear is suspected visit a Doctor, who will examine the wrist for signs and symptoms of the injury.
+If a TFCC tear is suspected, visit a doctor, who will examine the wrist for signs and symptoms of the injury.
 They will perform some manual tests which place stress on the complex, looking for the symptoms to be reproduced.
 An MRI scan is most effective at diagnosing this particular injury with a 90% accuracy rate.
 An X-ray may also be used to rule out fractures.
 Once the extent of the injury is known, a decision can be made regarding the best treatment options.

 A TFCC tear can be either traumatic from a specific injury or degenerative.
 Traumatic injuries usually involve a compressive and twisting force and 50% of the time also result in a fracture of the Ulna or Radius.
 Falls onto an outstretched hand, with the palm down and wrist extended (bent backward) are a common incident which may cause this injury.

 Sports in which this injury is common include racket and bat sports like tennis and baseball and gymnastics due to weight bearing on the hands.
-Degenerative tears occur due to repetitive loading over a long period and are usually in the older population.
+Degenerative tears occur due to repetitive loading over a long period and are usually found in the older population.
 They may also occur as a result of a genetically longer Ulna which pinches on the cartilage complex.

 Treatment of TFCC injuries